What is Technical Writing?

 Grant Writing

-Grant writing is the writing that involves applying for funding from organizations or government bodies.
+Grant writing involves applying for funding from organizations or government bodies.
 The objective of this type of writing is to get financial support for non-profit organizations or individuals.
 Grant writers have an in-depth knowledge to write successful grants.

 Proposal Writing

 Proposal writing is a type of technical writing used to persuade potential customers or clients to accept a particular product or service.
-This type of writing is common in businesses and is used to win new contracts or clients.
-It enables organizations to get funding for their projects from donors.
+This type of technical writing differs from others and is common in businesses.
+It is used to win new contracts or clients and enables organizations to get funding for their projects from donors.

 API Writing

 API (Application Programming Interface) writing involves providing instructions on how to use a particular software program or application.
-It is a type of technical writing that is used by developers to create software applications.
+It is a type of technical writing developers use to create software applications.

 What is the meaning of a technical writer?

-A technical writer communicates technical or specialized topics to their audience.
+Technical writers are technical communicators for technical knowledge or specialized topics.
 They are trained to understand and simplify complex information and present it in a way that is easy for consumers to understand.
 A good technical writer also understands their target audience and writes content that is relevant and engaging.
 They also play a key role in the document lifecycle.

 If you are new to technical writing and are looking to break-in, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of being a technical writer, how to dominate technical writer interviews, and how to stand out as a technical writing candidate.